christianblanq8/christianblanq8.github.io/README.md

 - How can I predict the sales of the dataset?

 I used Jupyter Notebook to extract the data and develop a model that is able to predict sales.
-Just as I used SQL to lean the data for the dashboard, I cleaned it and took the columns I needed to produce a model.
-I used libraries such as pandas, numpy, tensorflow, sklearn, etc. These libraries helped me develop a model that could predict what sales could be based on Units Sold and Total Revenue.
+Just as I used SQL to push data into the dashboard, I cleaned it and took the columns I needed to produce a model.
+I used libraries such as pandas, numpy, SARIMA, statsmodels, etc. These libraries helped me develop a model that could predict what sales could be.

 ### These are the packages I used
 ```python